Remodeling on a budget? We’ve got you covered. Seeking quality and solid design options? We’re here for you.

 Installation for both is very expensive. $2,500 is on the cheap side, and up to $10,000 is not unheard of.

 Fiberglass is the least expensive material starting around $250.
 Acrylic tubs are easiest to clean but can scratch rather easily, and they cost $500 to $1,000.
 Enameled steel and cast iron are the mid to high range options.
 Both are very durable, while steel is a bit lighter.
-These range from $400 to $2,000.
-Cultured marble ($1800 on average) and a wood soaking tub ($7,500) are the luxury items.
+The prices can range from $500 to $2,000.
+Cultured marble ($2,000 on average) and a wood soaking tub ($7,500) are the luxury items.

 Lighting, Mirrors and Fans